linux-netdev/nipa/README.rst

  * on a pull fixes may point to the commits in the pull

  * series ID injection
- * check that author of a patch for Fixes is CCed
  * misspell-fixer

  * make htmldocs

- * add summaries
  * split out uploader to separate user
  * add async tests